 At Tanworth-in-Arden we believe that computing should permeate the curriculum and be a tool for learning.
 Our aim is to allow children to develop the necessary computing skills needed for lifelong learning in the 21st century.
 We are fortunate to have a designated Computer room which has 18 desktops.
 We also have 30 laptops 10 Mac books and 15 I-Pads which the children have access to.
-Mrs Bamford is leader of our IT and Computing however, class teachers teach pupils in both Key Stages on learning computer skills and coverage of the Computing National Curriculum.
+Mrs Bamford is leader of our IT and Computing, however all class teachers teach pupils in both Key Stages on learning computer skills and coverage of the Computing National Curriculum including online safety.

 Computing comprises of three strands, which will be delivered to ensure a balanced curriculum: